pkgxdev/pkgx/README.md

 tea can read it and *humans can too*.
 If the developer uses tea we make working on the project effortless.
 If they don’t then they can source the packages themselves.

-> <details><summary><i>PSA:</i> Stop using Docker</summary><br>
->
-> Docker is great for deployment and cross compilation, but… let’s face it: it
-> sucks for dev.
->
-> *Docker stifles builders*.
-> It constricts you; you’re immalleable; tech marches onwards but your docker
-> container remains immobile. *Nobody knows how to use `docker`*.
-Once that
-> `Dockerfile` is set up, nobody dares touch it.
->
-> And let’s face it, getting your personal dev and debug tools working inside
-> that image is incredibly frustrating.
-Why limit your potential?
->
-> Keep deploying with Docker, but use tea to develop.
->
-> Then when you do deploy you may as well install those deps with tea.
->
-> Frankly, tea is properly versioned unlike system packagers, so with tea your
-> deployments actually remain *more* stable.
-> </details>

 &nbsp;